ADVERTISER DISCLOSURE

 BOTTOM LINE

 Puori Magnesium is a magnesium and zinc supplement that contains 300mg of magnesium as well as zinc, vitamin B6, and malic acid.
 However, the 300 mg there are only 2 types of magnesium - taurinate and gluconate.
 It comes in a three capsule serving size, which is slightly larger a serving size than some other products on our list.
-Also note that the brand only offers a 30-day return period for their products.
+Users may also wish to note that Puori only offers a 30-day return period for their products.

 5. Magnesium Bisglycinate